Driving through Lough Dan, County Wicklow

 Visitors with reduced mobility

 Motability Ireland specialises in modified and hand-controlled cars and Accessible Ireland also offers information on vehicle rental.

 Renting a motorcycle

 Celtic Rider says it all when he talks about taking to the roads by motorbike in Ireland: “If you enjoy good clean air, good roads with little traffic, spectacular scenery, a soft drop of rain, great people, fine food, music, and craic [fun] then motorcycling in Ireland is for you."

-Age restrictions for motorcycle rental on the island of Ireland vary, but are generally around the 23-25 year-old region.
-You will need a driver's license (for most rental companies you will need to have passed the specific motorcycle driving test) and current passport in order to rent a bike.
-Should you be interested in renting a bike with side car, be sure to contact the rental company in advance to ensure the vehicle is available before travelling.
+Age restrictions for motorcycle rental on the island of Ireland vary, but are generally around 23-25 years.
+You will need a driver's licence (for most rental companies you will need to have passed the specific motorcycle driving test) and current passport in order to rent a bike.
+If you are interested in renting a bike with a side car, contact the rental company in advance to ensure the vehicle is available before you travel.

-Travelling Ireland by camper van marries two great loves of any traveller — good value and freedom.
-Also, if you think that a camper van will restrict you to the mainland and not leave you free to visit the islands, then think again:
+Exploring Ireland by camper van marries two great loves of any traveller — good value and freedom.
+Also, if you think that a camper van will restrict you to the mainland and prevent you from visiting the islands, then think again:

-Drivers will need to be in possession of a license held for a minimum of eight years.
-This will vary somewhat between rental companies.
-Specific information regarding restrictions will be provided on the rental company's website in their FAQ or Terms and Conditions sections.
+Drivers will need to have held their licence for a minimum of eight years to rent a campervan.
+This will vary somewhat between rental companies but you should find specific requirements on the rental company's website in their FAQ or Terms and Conditions sections.

-VW Campervan rentals have become particularly popular recently (especially for festivals), and there are companies in both the
+VW Campervan rentals have become particularly popular recently (especially for festivals), and there are a number of companies in both the

 Republic of Ireland and Northern Ireland where they can be rented.
 Our advice